 The Company's share repurchase program may be effected from time to time, depending on market conditions and other factors, through open market purchases and privately negotiated transactions.
 On November 10, 2017, RenaissanceRe's Board of Directors approved a renewal of its authorized share repurchase program for an aggregate amount of up to \$500.0 million.
 Unless terminated earlier by RenaissanceRe's Board of Directors, the program will expire when the Company has repurchased the full value of the common shares authorized.
 The Company's decision to repurchase common shares will depend on, among other matters, the market price of the common shares and the capital requirements of the Company.
-During the first quarter of 2020, the Company repurchased 406 thousand common shares in open market transactions at an aggregate cost of \$62.6 million and an average price of \$154.36 per common share.
-At March 31, 2020, \$437.4 million remained available for repurchase under the share repurchase program.
+During the three months ended March 31, 2020, the Company repurchased 405,682 common shares in open market transactions at an aggregate cost of \$62.6 million and an average price of \$154.36 per common share.
 Given the current economic environment and to preserve capital for both risk and opportunity, the Company suspended share repurchases in March 2020.
-The Company has not engaged in any share repurchase activity during April 2020 or May 2020 to date.
+The Company did not engage in any share repurchase activity during the second and third quarters of 2020.
+At September 30, 2020, \$437.4 million remained available for repurchase under the share repurchases program.
 In the near term, the Company intends to prioritize capital for deployment into its business; however, we may resume repurchases at any time when we believe it is prudent to do so and without further notice.